 We also spoke directly with the Providence police to understand whether any personnel or definitional changes were made that could explain the drop in rapes.
-We were assured by the Providence Police Department, the Rhode Island State Police and the FBI that the Uniform Crime Reports counts definitions did not change during our study period.
+We were assured by the Providence Police Department, the Rhode Island State Police, and the FBI that the UCR counts definitions did not change during our study period.
 We also inquired about personnel changes during this period that would have been relevant for the collection and distribution of the UCR records, but no such personnel changes were reported to have taken place.
 Another possible "definition" related explanation for the decline in reported rapes in the UCR data concerns the introduction of the National Incident Based Reporting System (NIBRS) in 2004.
-As NIBRS defines rapes more broadly than UCR Summary definitions, the introduction of a second crime data collection program may have impacted the reporting of UCR Summary data.
-However, while some smaller jurisdictions in Rhode Island may have adopted NIBRS in 2005, Providence does not start using NIBRS until 2007 (Rhode Island State Police, 2016), four years after decriminalization.
+As NIBRS defines rapes more broadly than UCR Summary definitions, the introduction of a second crime data collection programme may have impacted the reporting of UCR Summary data.
+However, while some smaller jurisdictions in Rhode Island State Police, 2016), 4 years after decriminalization.

-Third, decriminalization could reduce rapes among sex workers by improving the bargaining position of female sex workers relative to clients (Lee and Persson, 2016).
-Recent work in economics has shown that changes in female bargaining threat points has the potential to reduce violence against women (Stevenson and Wolfers, 2006; Aizer, 2010; Hidrobo and Fernald, 2013; Bobonis, Gonzlez-Brenes and Castro, 2013).
+Thirdly, decriminalization could reduce rapes among sex workers by improving the bargaining position of female sex workers relative to clients (Lee and Persson, 2016).
+Recent work in economics has shown that changes in female bargaining threat points has the potential to reduce violence against women (Stevenson and Wolfers, 2006; Aizer, 2010; Hidrobo and Fernald, 2013; Bobonis et al., 2013).
 Several studies note that indoor sex workers report considerably lower risks of victimization relative to outdoor street walkers, who themselves report extremely high rates of victimization (Church et al., 2001).
 While improvements in the safety of sex workers may be occurring, it is unlikely to explain the entirety of the rape results.
-Sex workers constitute a low share of total reported rape offenses given the illegal nature of their work (Bridgett and Robinson, 1999).
+Sex workers constitute a low share of total reported rape offences given the illegal nature of their work (Bridgett and Robinson, 1999).
 Hence, even if decriminalization reduces actual rapes among sex workers, it would not reduce reported rapes by too much since pre-treatment reporting is likely to be lower than post-treatment reporting which would bias us against finding the decrease.

 The last hypothesis is related to the idea that some violent males think of rape and prostitution as substitutes (Posner, 1992; Dever, 1996).
-When the judicial decision caused supply to increase and prices to fall, violent males at lower segments of demand could have shifted towards purchasing sex indoors and away from violence toward women.
+When the judicial decision caused supply to increase and prices to fall, violent males at lower segments of demand could have shifted towards purchasing sex indoors and away from violence towards women.
 In fact, Ciacci and Sviatschi (2016) find that indoor prostitution decreases sex crimes with no effect on other types of crime.
 They generate a daily panel from January 2004 to June 2012 with the exact location of police stops for sex crimes and the day of opening and location of indoor prostitution establishments in New York City.
 They argue that the reduction in sex crimes is driven by potential sex offenders that become customers of indoor prostitution establishments.
 In addition, while anecdotal, in the 2010 documentary Happy Endings which is about the efforts of Rhode Island to re-criminalize indoor sex work, there is a scene where a sex worker claims the men she services would likely rape other women had they not come to see her (Hurley, 2009).
 Therefore, this substitution could be driving the rape result.